Alejandro Zamora

-Alejandro Zamora Barbero (born 22 April 1984) is a Spanish former footballer who played as a defensive midfielder.
+Alejandro Zamora Barbero (born 22 April 1984) is a Spanish former professional footballer who played mainly as a central defender.

-He spent the vast majority of his career in Segunda División B, playing more than 200 matches for eight clubs.
-His professional input consisted of 60 Segunda División appearances over three seasons (with Salamanca and Recreativo), and one in La Liga with Betis.
+He spent the vast majority of his career in the Segunda División B, playing more than 200 matches for eight clubs.
+His Segunda División input consisted of 60 appearances over three seasons (with Salamanca and Recreativo), and he added one in La Liga for Betis.

 Club career

 Born in Madrid, Zamora played youth football with local Real Madrid, but only represented the C team as a senior, also being loaned to Real Oviedo during his spell.
-In 2006, he signed with Real Betis, being all but associated with the reserves for three full seasons.
-On 2 December 2007, he played his first and only La Liga game with the main squad, featuring the full 90 minutes in a 0–2 home loss against Atlético Madrid which was also manager Héctor Cúper's last match on the bench.
+He signed with Real Betis in summer 2006, being all but associated with the reserves for three full seasons.
+On 2 December 2007, he played his only La Liga game with the main squad, featuring the full 90 minutes in a 0–2 home loss against Atlético Madrid which was also manager Héctor Cúper's last match on the bench.

 In June 2009, Zamora signed for UD Salamanca on a two-year contract.
-Two years later, after suffering relegation, he joined fellow league side Recreativo de Huelva, making his competitive debut on 7 September by scoring an own goal in a 0–2 home defeat to Elche CF in the second round of the Copa del Rey.
-He only played 875 minutes in the league, also being sent off against AD Alcorcón for a late tackle on Quini in the 56th minute of an eventual 1–2 loss.
+Two years later, having suffered relegation, he joined fellow second-division club Recreativo de Huelva, making his competitive debut on 7 September by scoring an own goal in the 0–2 home defeat to Elche CF in the second round of the Copa del Rey.
+He only totalled 875 minutes in the league, also being sent off against AD Alcorcón for a late tackle on Quini in the 56th minute of an eventual 2–1 loss.

-Afterwards, Zamora moved to the lower leagues, representing CD Castellón (Tercera División), CP Cacereño– after only a few months, he hinted of leaving– and CD Guadalajara.
-On 30 July 2015, he moved to Mérida AD still in division three, stating upon his arrival at the latter that he "had come to the club to bring it to where it deserves" to be.
-His official debut took place on 22 August, in a 1–0 victory at former team Betis B.
+Afterwards, Zamora moved to the lower leagues, representing CD Castellón (Tercera División), CP Cacereño– a few months after arriving, he hinted of leaving– and CD Guadalajara.
+On 30 July 2015, he moved to Mérida AD still in the third tier, making his official debut on 22 August in a 1–0 away win over his former team Betis B.

+Zamora remained in the third and fourth divisions until his retirement, representing CE L'Hospitalet, Extremadura UD, San Fernando CD and SCR Peña Deportiva.